Behavior and Enrichment

 The SPCA of Westchester has a full-time Director of Behavior and Enrichment as well as two dog trainers who develop activities and training that help animals thrive in the shelter environment and learn skills that prepare them for life with a forever family.

 Through the generosity of the John and Christine Tortorella Foundation, the SPCA of Westchester began The Way Home Program, which offers special training, encouragement, and enrichment activities to dogs with behavioral challenges to improve their chances of finding a forever home.
 This life-saving initiative has literally opened doors for many of our dogs that might have otherwise been shut out of adoption.
-In 2019, more than 100 dogs found loving homes through this special program.
+More than 100 dogs find loving homes every year through this special program.

 Behavior & Enrichment Programs for Dogs:(Link to manual)